Nascenx/nascenx.github.io/README.md

 ## Experience

 *Researching*
-+ **2022.10-now** Department of Epidemiology and Health Statistics, School of Public Health, Peking University *Holding a small topic on my own for the first time* Supervised by [Shengfeng Wang](http://sph.pku.edu.cn/info/1186/3606.htm).
++ **2022.10-now** Department of Epidemiology and Health Statistics, School of Public Health, Peking University Supervised by [Shengfeng Wang](http://sph.pku.edu.cn/info/1186/3606.htm) *Holding a small topic on my own for the first time* .
 + **2022.09-now** Orthopaedics, Peking University Third Hospital *Studying the basis of research*
 + **2021.12-now** Institue of Sports Medicine, Peking University Third Hospital *Studying the basis of research*